muldjord/skyscraper/docs/CLIHELP.md

 * type1,type2,type3,...:

 Supported resource types are: `title`, `platform`, `description`, `publisher`, `developer`, `ages`, `tags`, `rating`, `releasedate`, `cover`, `screenshot`, `wheel`, `marquee`, `video`.

+NOTE!
+The reports can be fed back into Skyscraper using the `--fromfile REPORTFILE` option, which tells Skyscraper to only work on the files contained in the report.
+This is useful in combination with, for instance, the `--cache edit` option or the `--cache refresh`/`--refresh` (they are the same) option(s).

 ###### Example(s)
 ```
 Skyscraper -p snes --cache report:missing=textual